PhD: Royal College of Art, School of Communications: 1996 -2001.

 The Digital Aesthetic, Harris Museum and Art Gallery, Preston, November 2001, Funding: North West Arts, Preston Council, University of Central Lancashire & the Elephant Trust.

-WORK IN PUBLIC & PRIVATE COLLECTIONS
+WORK IN PUBLIC and PRIVATE COLLECTIONS

 Harris Museum, Preston